Welcome to Tyler Cowen's Web Page

 - An article in the National Post that I adapted from my book Creative Destruction.

-- The first chapter of my manuscript on government funding of the arts, a work in progress.
+- The first chapter of my manuscript on government funding of the arts.
 (Also available in doc format.)

 - Do We Underestimate the Benefits of Cultural Competition, from the American Economic Review.